 Scientists assess the abundance of salmon by monitoring and measuring “spawning escapement” (the number of salmon that “escape” the fishery and return to their natal streams to spawn) and their productivity.
 They also monitor catch throughout the fishing season.
 Using the escapement measurements and harvest estimates, fisheries scientists at the Alaska Department of Fish and Game regularly report on the status of chinook salmon stocks and fisheries.
 Scientists also prepare a “Salmon Forecast” for Alaska salmon stocks and fisheries.
 The report reviews the previous season and provides forecasts and harvest projections for the upcoming season.

 Every year, the Pacific Fishery Management Council’s Salmon Technical Team prepares an annual postseason review of ocean salmon fisheries off the coasts of Washington, Oregon, and California to assess salmon fishery management performance and stock status.
 This “Salmon Review” includes information on regulations, catch and effort estimates, spawning escapement, and economics; it is used to inform management of the next season’s fishery.

 The status of chinook stocks in California and the Pacific Northwest varies; although some stocks are listed as endangered or threatened under the Endangered Species Act (ESA), several other stocks in this range are considered healthy.
-Currently, two chinook salmon populations are listed as endangered, seven are listed as threatened, and one is listed as a species of concern.
+Currently, one Chinook salmon population is listed as endangered, and five are listed as threatened.

 In Alaska, chinook salmon stocks are generally healthy, and none are listed under the ESA.